Whitsundays snorkeling

 • Low season: December to March

 The Whitsundays’ peak season falls during Australia’s dry winter months from June to August.
-Expect clear skies, calm seas, and the best visibility for snorkelling—ideal for exploring coral reefs and soaking up the sunshine.
+Expect clear skies, calm seas, and the best visibility for snorkelling.

 Off-peak months from April to May and September to November bring mild temperatures and fewer crowds, making them perfect for relaxed sailing and island-hopping.